laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-19/day-1/lecture-materials/group-git-exercise.md

 2. Clone down a copy of the repository to your local machine

-3. check out your own "feature branch" to add some feature code.
+3. Check out your own "feature branch" to add some feature code.
   - Feature code refers to a small amount of code in one or two files that accomplishes one purpose.
 (Think adding a new route or the css for a button component)
   - Feature code is not small changes all over the place in multiple files or editing the formatting of another developers code.
 Think small and centralized.
 This will minimize merge conflicts.